bhavna3030/TinyML-anomaly-detection-ESP32/README.md

 ## Built By
 ECE Graduate — Bangalore, India
-Looking for AI Engineering internships
+Seeking AI Engineering internships in Edge AI and TinyML linkedin.com/in/bhavna-r-150119281